robotframework/robotframework/doc/userguide/src/Appendices/DocumentationFormatting.rst

     Robot Framework website is at http://robotframework.org.

-.. note:: Automatic URL detection is not a standard Markdown feature, but various
+.. note:: Automatic URL detection without the angle brackets is not a standard
-          Markdown implementations support it for convenience.
+          Markdown feature, but various Markdown implementations support it for convenience.

 Tables
 ~~~~~~